 Any veterinary diagnosis?
 MRI?
 X Ray?
 Unremarkable x rays e.g.; they showed nothing!

 Main Findings e.g.: you will need to simplify slightly so may state Grade 2 Scar tissue as a result of the muscular issue the Strain.
 Myofascial pain, Trigger points etc...
-Only a 1 or 2-word sentence needs to describe this condition (if any) as we will link your issue to conditions listed on the page.
+Only a 1 or 2-word sentence needs to describe this condition (if any) as we will link your issue to conditions listed on the Guild page.
 If you are wish to write at a higher level with more terminology just ensure you put in brackets a layman’s term too for easy reading.

 Owner quote/s